Department of Earth and

 6 or 12 months (which you can do only as long as you are still outside

-of Germany).
-Obtaining a scholarship would increase your chances of
+your own country.
+Obtaining a scholarship would increase your chances

-being accepted.
-Our funding is exclusively through research grants and
+of being accepted.
+Our funding is exclusively through research grants

 availability of good student candidates.
 If you can manage to have